noraeisner/LATTE/paper/paper.md

 All of results are summarised in a pdf report.

-# Multiple Targets
+## Input target list

-In order to efficiently generate diagnostic plots for multiple targets without having to interactively enter target TIC IDs, ``LATTE`` can be executed with an input file that lists the TIC IDs, the times of the transit-like events, and the observational sectors to consider (if known).
-In the cases where the times of the transit events or the sectors have not been entered, the user is prompted to enter these manually via the GUI as descibed above.
-The code has also been written such that it can be parallelized (examples can be found at https://github.com/noraeisner/LATTE.)
+In order to efficiently generate diagnostic plots for multiple targets without having to interactively enter the target TIC IDs, ``LATTE`` can be executed with an input file that lists the TIC IDs, the times of the transit-like events, and the observational sectors to consider (if known).
+In the cases where the times of the transit events or the sectors have not been entered, the user is prompted to enter these manually via the GUI, as descibed above.
+For longer target lists the code can also can be parallelized (see https://github.com/noraeisner/LATTE for an example.)

 # Future